cjrequena/cjrequena.github.io/_drafts/en/2020-10-01-aws-tagging-resources-en.md

 # Tagging categories
 ## Technical Tags
+-   **name** – Identify individual resources

+-   **application-id** – Identify resources that are related to a specific application

+-   **application-role** – Describe the function of a particular resource (such as web server, message broker, database)

+-   **cluster** – Identify resource farms that share a common configuration and perform a specific function for an application

+-   **environment** – Distinguish between development, test, and production resources

+-   **version** – Help distinguish between versions of resources or applications

 ## Tags for Automation

+-   **date/time** – Identify the date or time a resource should be started, stopped, deleted, or rotated

+-   **opt-in/opt-out** – Indicate whether a resource should be included in an automated activity such as starting, stopping, or resizing instances

+-   **security** – Determine requirements, such as encryption or enabling of Amazon VPC flow logs; identify route tables or security groups that need extra scrutiny

 ## Business Tags

+-   **project** – Identify projects that the resource supports

+-   **owner** – Identify who is responsible for the resource

+-   **cost-center/business-unit** – Identify the cost center or business unit associated with a resource, typically for cost allocation and tracking

+-   **customer** – Identify a specific client that a particular group of resources serves

 ## Security Tags

+-   **confidentiality** – An identifier for the specific data confidentiality level a resource supports

+-   **compliance** – An identifier for workloads that must adhere to specific compliance requirements

 # Tagging Use Cases
 ## Tags for AWS Console Organization and Resource Groups